SteveJustin1963/tec-APUS/README.md

 * https://github.com/SteveJustin1963/tec-SIO-BC

 ## tec-APUS, serial + maths, with Forth in mind.
-goal to run two separate systems on one pcb. the serial part uses a 6850 chip that can do up to 1.0 Mbps serial transmission, we only need a fraction of that, with a baud rated 7.3728 Mhz crystal and setting the divisor in software to /64 in results in 115,200 baud or /16 to 460,800 baud. running this high clock rate wont work with the 9511 unless we divide down or drop down to next crystal at 3.6864 Mhz /64 = 57600 baud. to test serial works either echo to a buffer or write out from .db. later integrate into the monitor or into forth.
+goal to run two separate systems on one pcb. the serial part uses a 6850 chip that can do up to 1.0 Mbps serial transmission, we only need a fraction of that, with a baud rated 7.3728 Mhz crystal and setting the divisor in software to /64 in results in 115,200 baud or /16 to 460,800 baud. running this high clock rate wont work with the 9511 unless we divide down or drop down to a slower crystal at 3.6864 Mhz /64 = 57600 baud. to test serial works either echo to a buffer or write out from .db. later integrate into apps or into forth.

-the AM9511 math chip was added with Forth in mind, it can do 32 bit floating point operations and transcendental function, eg sin(x), sqrt(x).
+the AM9511 math chip was added with Forth in mind, it can do 32 bit floating point operations and transcendental function, eg sin(x), sqrt(x). its speed is questionable.